 When paying online with a card that supports 3D Secure, the customer may be asked to verify their identity before the payment is completed.

 Not every payment requires this step.
-Banks often use risk-based checks; if the payment looks low-risk you may not be prompted at all.
+Banks often use risk-based checks; if the payment looks low-risk the customer may not be prompted at all.

 For customers, 3D Secure means: